-The candidate's dossier (consisting of the information supplied by the candidate and the information supplied by the department head) and supporting material shall be available for review exclusively by faculty eligible to vote on the candidate.
-After the faculty has had time to review the dossier and supporting material, the department head shall convene a meeting of all eligible faculty to discuss nomination of the candidate.
+The candidate's dossier (consisting of the departmental guidelines, weights for each performance area, information supplied by the candidate and the information supplied by the department head) and supporting material shall be available for review exclusively by faculty eligible to vote on the candidate.
+After the faculty has had time to review the dossier and supporting material, the department head, as a non-voting participant, shall convene a meeting of all eligible faculty to discuss nomination of the candidate.